dgonzal/SFrameBatch/README.md

 # SFrame Batch

-This is a small script to split the SFrame xml files and send the jobs to the naf with qsub.
+This is a script to split the SFrame xml files and send the jobs to the batch with qsub, while still beeing compatible with plain SFrame.
+After the jobs are back it also takes care to hadd the jobs for you.
 There are some open issues and possible extensions.

 ##Install
 -> git clone this repo anywhere :)